______ PPC STATISTICS

 Percentage share of the global advertising market by category

-Search media has dominated the global advertising market for several years and constitutes more than a fifth (22%) of the overall market as of 2024.
+Search media has dominated the global advertising market for several years and constituted more than a fifth (22%) of the overall market as of 2024.
 This is marginally ahead of social media (21.8%), suggesting the gap between the two is getting narrower.

-Between 2022 and 2024, the percentage market share of social media in global advertising spend has risen by 2.2 percentage points (pp) compared to just +0.5% for search over the same period.
+Between 2022 and 2024, the percentage market share of social media in global advertising spend rose by 2.2 percentage points (pp) compared to just +0.5% for search over the same period.
 During this time, retail media also saw an increase of 1pp, while the market share of online display and online classified decreased by 0.1pp and 0.2pp, respectively.

 Average PPC investment over time